 Most Common Symptoms of a Worn or Bad Driveshaft

 A worn or bad driveshaft can be fully inspected and diagnosed by an experienced mechanic.
 But, are there any signs that a regular driver can notice and diagnose a bad driveshaft by himself?
 There are two most common symptoms of a worn or bad driveshaft:

 1. Excessive Vibration

 The first symptom of a drive shaft going bad is increased vibration.
-The driveshaft is located underneath the vehicle, underneath the floorboards, usually in the center of the vehicle.
+The driveshaft is located underneath the vehicle, underneath the floorboards, and usually in the center of the vehicle.

-Due to the nature of the driveshaft location, the driver and the passengers are going to notice that there’s an issue with balance or some of the joints are worn out on the driveshaft.
-Also, this is spinning at a different speed of the wheels and it creates a different harmonic on the vehicle.
+Due to the nature of the driveshaft location, the driver and the passengers are going to notice that there’s an issue with balance or that some of the joints are worn out on the driveshaft.
+Also, this is spinning at a different speed from the wheels and it creates a different harmonic on the vehicle.

 2. Abnormal Noise

 Probably one of the most interesting signs of worn-out driveshaft components is abnormal noise.
 These noises may be intermittent in nature, meaning you might not hear them all the time.

 The abnormal noises could be heard by shifting from park to reverse to drive.
 You could hear a clunk underneath the vehicle while accelerating your vehicle from a complete stop.